jrwashburn/mina-pool-payout/README.md

 The main difference is that Mina Explorer spreads an unlocked key's supercharged award across the entire epoch when it will unlock during the epoch. mina-pool-payout will simply attribute supercharged rewards when a key unlocks.
 Other than that known difference, the payout rules are the same.
 In our last parity test (on 3/21/2021), both approaches generated exactly the same payout calculations.

+# Dependencies
+This code uses language features of Typescript v3.7 and Node 14.
+The host this runs from will require access to a Mina Archive database.
+If payments are to be sent, access to a graphql endpoint that can send signed transactions is required.

 # Operational Overview
 This application will calculate, and may sign and transmit, the required payouts for accounts delegating to a given account.